starship/starship/docs/config/README.md

 ## Username

 The `username` module shows active user's username.
-The module will be shown if any of the following conditions are met:
+You can configure when to show this module by utilizing the `show_if_*` options, which expose the following conditions:

 - The current user is root/admin
 - The current user isn't the same as the one that is logged in
 - The user is currently connected as an SSH session
-- The variable `show_always` is set to true
 - The array `detect_env_vars` contains at least the name of one environment variable, that is set

 ::: tip